-full-k-space trapping of photons lying above the light line, which is fundamentally very hard to achieve in conventional laser cavities, if at all.
+There are two crucial characteristics for the informational lasing based on full-k BICs.
+One is the high-Q and full-k-space trapping of photons lying above the light line, which is fundamentally very hard to achieve in conventional laser cavities, if at all.
 Another point concerns single-mode (k-mode) lasing operation with information modulations inside the laser cavity.
-The intensity and phase in each information channel is strictly constrained by the momentum-conservative Bragg scatterings.
+The intensity and phase in each information channel are strictly constrained by the momentum-conservative Bragg scatterings.
 This type of spatial information modulation exploits nonlocal states with adaptable Bragg couplings, which is challenging for conventional nanolasers with a localized-state signature [6].

-In conclusion, we proposed an asymmetric-coupled system for intra-cavity informational lasing enabled by fullk BICs.
+In conclusion, we proposed an asymmetric-coupled system for intracavity informational lasing enabled by full-k BICs.
 As a proof of concept, we designed PTMMs to demonstrate spatial informational lasing engineered by an all-optical method or CFC configurations.
-Single mode operation can be achieved by exploiting the unidirectional Bragg couplings and the seeding injection.
-Serving as both light sources and information modulators with enhanced light-matter interactions, spatial information lasing of full-k BICs opens new horizons for highlyintegrated information amplification, which will promote the progress of nonlinear physics, photonic integrated circuits, and on-chip quantum computing.
+Single-mode operation can be achieved by exploiting the unidirectional Bragg couplings and the seeding injection.
+Serving as both light sources and information modulators with enhanced light-matter interactions, spatial information lasing of full-k BICs opens new horizons for highly integrated information amplification, which will promote the progress of nonlinear physics, photonic integrated circuits, and on-chip quantum computing.